citros-garden/cannon/README.md

 ![Cannonball](CannonInit.png "Cannonball")

-Two versions of the simulation are provided: an analytic solution and a numeric integration solution.
+Two versions of the simulation are provided: an analytic solution and a numeric integration solution.50395d2e962d

 ## Prerequisites